Dreams Do Come True. Life Can Be More Than You Imagined.

 Then it came to me.
 Whether I was shooting a tiny grain of sand or a vast mountain range, I was experiencing God's creation on both sides of the lens.
 I was looking at God Looking Back At Me.
 I could see things perhaps in a way that others couldn't see and that it was up to me to show them.
 My ability to do this is a gift and if I can help someone feel, when looking at one of my images, the way I feel while creating it, the circle will be complete.

-When these "1/60th of a second" moments happen for me, I calm myself, let the light in through the lens, and breathe.
+When these "1/60th of a second" moments happen for me, I calm myself, release the shutter to let the light in through the lens, and just breathe.
 I would like for you to do the same when viewing one of my images.
 Perhaps you too will feel that sensation of "God Looking Back At You".

 Become conscious of the intensity of being present.